ljq/jackliu-golang-notes/EN/tool-pprof.md

 ```
 #webserver:
 import (
-    "net / http"
+    "net/http"
-    _ "net / http / pprof"
+    _ "net/http/pprof"
 )

 #General application (actual application without web interaction)
 import (
-    "net / http"
+    "net/http"
-    _ "runtime / pprof"
+    _ "runtime/pprof"
 )
 ```

-Net / http / pprof only uses the runtime / pprof package to encapsulate it and expose it on the http port.
+Net/http/pprof only uses the runtime/pprof package to encapsulate it and expose it on the http port.

 #### Go tool pprof auxiliary tool installation (graphviz as an example)